Skip to content

 The setup differs by platform.

 On PS5, go to Settings > Sound > Audio Output.
-Most games don’t override background audio.
+Most games don’t override background audio sources like the Spotify app running on your phone connected via Bluetooth.

 On PC, right-click the Windows 11 speaker icon, open Volume Mixer, and drop the game’s volume independently.
-Spotify runs at full volume alongside.
+Spotify runs at full volume alongside without touching the game’s audio bus.

-On iPhone, start your music app first, then launch the game. iOS 17+ supports simultaneous audio natively for most titles.
-If Spotify stops, the game claimed exclusive audio.
-Go into Settings and look for a “Background Audio” toggle.
+On iPhone, start your music app first, then launch the game.
+Apple’s iOS 17 audio session documentation confirms that apps using the Ambient session mode allow background music to keep playing.
+If Spotify stops when you launch a game, that game claimed exclusive audio.
+Go into the game’s Settings and look for a “Background Audio” toggle.

 #Mobile and Casual Multiplayer Picks

 Fall Guys rounds last 2 to 5 minutes with no critical audio cues, no voice acting, and no tactical sound signals.
-According to the official Fall Guys support page, the game runs on iOS and Android as of 2024.
-Run it alongside Spotify using split audio on Android 14+, or by dropping Fall Guys’ volume in the iOS Control Center.
+According to the official Fall Guys support page, the game runs on iOS and Android starting from the 2024 mobile launch.
+Run it alongside Spotify using split audio on Android 14, or by dropping Fall Guys’ volume in the iOS Control Center.
 The chaotic visual design keeps your eyes busy, leaving ears free for music.

 #Bottom Line

-Start with open-world titles and arcade racers.
-Ghost of Tsushima, Animal Crossing, and the Dirt series all work without adjustment.
-For roguelikes like Spelunky 2, give yourself 5 to 10 learning runs first.
-Competitive shooters and story RPGs aren’t worth forcing.
+Start with open-world titles and arcade racers like Ghost of Tsushima, Animal Crossing, and the Dirt series.
+For roguelikes like Spelunky 2, give yourself 5 to 10 learning runs before you bring in your playlist.
+Skip competitive shooters and story RPGs entirely; the audio cues are part of the game design.

 #Frequently Asked Questions

 Yes.
-Go to Settings > Sound > Audio Output and adjust the volume balance.
+Go to Settings > Sound > Audio Output and adjust the balance.

 In casual and single-player gaming, no. Background music has no measurable impact in open-world exploration, racing, or platforming games.
-Some research suggests it actually improves sustained focus during repetitive loops, which is why roguelikes pair well with music.
+Some research suggests it actually improves sustained focus during repetitive loops.

-Competitive gaming is different.
-According to a study published in Frontiers in Psychology, task-irrelevant background music with lyrics caused the most distraction during tasks requiring auditory attention.
-Stick to instrumentals at minimum if you play music during competitive sessions.
+Competitive gaming is a different story.
+According to a 2019 study published in Frontiers in Psychology, task-irrelevant background music with lyrics caused the most distraction during tasks requiring auditory attention.
+Stick to instrumentals at minimum if you play music during competitive sessions, and drop the volume below 50 percent.
+Lyrics compete directly with callouts, footsteps, reload sounds, and any other tactical audio that gives you a real advantage in PVP titles.

-Instrumentals work best for mechanically demanding games because lyrics compete with visual reading tasks like menus, subtitles, and objective text.
+Instrumentals work best for mechanically demanding games.
+Lyrics compete with visual reading tasks like menus, subtitles, and objective text.
 For casual games like Animal Crossing or Fall Guys, any genre is fine.
-For roguelikes, the recommendation changes as you progress: instrumentals during the learning phase, then anything once mechanics are automatic and you’re no longer actively processing new information from the game.

 Yes.
 Start Spotify first, then launch your game.
 If Spotify pauses, the game claimed exclusive audio; check the game’s Settings > Audio for a “background audio” toggle.

 Yes.
-Drop in-game music volume to zero in audio settings; that removes the layering issue entirely.
+Drop the in-game music volume to zero in audio settings, which removes the layering issue entirely.
 Keep sound effects at your preferred level since they carry actual gameplay information in most genres.

-Gaming headsets with hardware volume controls let you balance game audio and music in real time.
-Headsets with multi-input Bluetooth, pairing both your console and phone at once, are especially useful.
+Gaming headsets with hardware volume controls let you balance game audio and music in real time without pulling up a menu.
+Headsets with multipoint Bluetooth, pairing both your console and phone at once, are especially useful for this workflow.
 You run game audio on one channel, music on the other, and adjust the mix with the headset’s physical wheel.

 Fone.tips Editorial Team